boxyhq/website/guides/jackson/supertokens.md

 Follow [this documentation](https://supertokens.com/docs/thirdpartyemailpassword/common-customizations/saml/with-boxyhq/integration-steps) to learn about how to use SAML Jackson with SuperTokens.

+Visit the [GitHub repo](https://github.com/supertokens/jackson-supertokens-express) to see the source code for the SuperTokens SAML SSO integration.

 ## Next steps

 - Got a question?
 [Ask here](https://discord.gg/uyb7pYt4Pa)